- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

 Yes, Fairbourne Steam Railway is wheelchair friendly.

-Fairbourne Steam Railway has not told us if they are fully pushchair friendly.
+No, Fairbourne Steam Railway have stated they are not pushchair friendly.

 Fairbourne Steam Railway has not told us if they are dog friendly.